General

 - Order management systems (OMS) handle order processing and inventory but usually stop short of dispatch and delivery execution.

 The best delivery management platforms today bridge several of these functions — or integrate cleanly with the systems that handle the rest.
+Understanding why your business needs route optimization is the starting point for determining which category of tool you actually require.

 Who Actually Needs This Software?